-The problem with a lot of interview based shopper research is that the responses are not verified.
-The answers are simply taken at face value.
-But by digging a little deeper, it’s usually revealed that the respondent isn’t accurately saying what they will do.
+The problem with a lot of interview based shopper research is that the answers are simply taken at face value.
+But by digging a little deeper, it’s usually revealed that the respondent may not be accurately saying what they will do.

 - New Coke: Based on favorable taste test reviews in focus groups, Coke went ahead with this new formulation and quickly discovered it flopped in market.